TafadzwaMangena/fit-lifestyle/README.md

    - Text

 ### Media
-   - All images were downloaded from pexels.com
+   - All images were downloaded from [pexels.com](https://www.pexels.com/)
    - All images were converted to webp format using Gimp.
+   - All images were compressed using [tinypng.com](https://tinypng.com/)
+   - The Fit Lifestyle logo and favicon was designed using [looka.com](https://looka.com/)

 ### Acknowledgements
+   - My wife was supportive thoughout the building of the website and gave me ideas.
-   - My Mentor has been a geat help giving insightful feedback
+   - My Mentor has been a geat help giving insightful feedback.
    - Tutor support at Code Institude.
    - Slack community at Code Institude.

-To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:

-`python3 -m http.server`

-A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.

-To run a backend Python file, type `python3 app.py` if your Python file is named `app.py`, of course.

-A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.

-By Default, Gitpod gives you superuser security privileges.
-Therefore, you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.